 In this camp, students discover and develop science, math, engineering, and programming skills by designing, building, and programming a robot.
 This week-long camp takes students through a project-based challenge, culminating in a fun and interactive competition with peers where students get to put their creations to the test.

-This camp is open for incoming 4th through 8th graders and is taught by coaches and team leaders from the award-winning Royal Oak High School robotics team.
+This camp is open for incoming 4th through 8th graders and is taught by coaches and team leaders from the award-winning Royal Oak Robotics Program.
 Experienced camp counselors will work one-on-one with students to help with their designing and programming process.

 Questions?